 - Try using music, singing, or dancing to distract the person.
 One caregiver found that giving her husband chewing gum stopped his cursing. - Ask for help.
-For instance, say, "Let's set the table"; "It's time to go for our walk"; or "I really need help folding the clothes."
+For instance, say, "Let's set the table" or "I really need help folding the clothes."